SNasser97/coding-challenge-6/README.md

 ### Question 3
-..* Write a function that converts HEX to RGB.
+ Write a function that converts HEX to RGB.

-	Then Make that function auto-dect the formats so that
+	Then Make that function auto-detect the formats so that

-	if you enter HEX color format it returns RGB and if you enter RGB color format it returns HEX.
+	If you enter HEX color format it returns RGB and
+	If you enter RGB color format it returns HEX.